-Primary Establishes and maintains rapport with clients.
-NA Demonstrates knowledge of theory relevant to the provision of individual psychotherapy/counseling.
-NA Conceptualizes cases based on theory, research, assessment data, diversity factors, contextual variables and any other relevant data.
-NA Designs and implements effective treatment plans based on case conceptualization and evidence based standards of practice.
-NA Accurately assesses treatment effectiveness and efficiency, modifies treatment plans as necessary, and submits continuation of service requests as needed.
+Designs and implements effective treatment plans based on case conceptualization and evidence based standards of practice.
+Accurately assesses treatment effectiveness and efficiency, modifies treatment plans as necessary, and submits continuation of service requests as needed.
 NA Modifies evidence based approaches effectively when a clear evidence base in the literature is lacking.
 NA Works effectively utilizing time-limited approaches to psychotherapy.
 NA Works effectively with longer-term psychotherapy cases.
 NA Seeks appropriate consultation from supervisors, senior staff, and colleagues as necessary.
-NA Refers clients to a variety of resources both on and off campus, as appropriate.
-NA Accurately assesses dient readiness for termination and terminates therapy appropriately.
-Outreach Demonstrates ability to plan, implement, and evaluate outreach programs tailored to the needs of the target audiences.
+Refers clients to a variety of resources both on and off campus, as appropriate.
+Accurately assesses client readiness for termination and terminates therapy appropriately.
+NA Outreach Demonstrates ability to plan, implement, and evaluate outreach programs tailored to the needs of the target audiences.
 NA Meets regularly with consituents and community partners to disucss outreach and programming needs.
-NA Demonstrates ability to incorporate feedback to improve delivery of the program.
+Demonstrates ability to incorporate feedback to improve delivery of the program.
 NA